SunilPark1129/sunilpark1129/README.md

 Passionate software engineer with expertise in frontend development.
 Graduated from Rutgers University - New Brunswick, majored in Information Technology; 3 years of experience in frontend development.<br/>

+I have had a passion for coding since I was young and began learning it independently.
+While attending university, I took coding classes to deepen my knowledge.
+After graduating, I continued to self-study and focused on web development.
+I am deeply passionate about coding and consistently seek creative solutions for better web performance.<br/>

 As an experienced frontend developer, I am proficient in HTML5, CSS3, JavaScript, React, Next.js, SCSS, Styled-Components, TailwindCSS, MUI, REST, Redux, React Query, Recoil, Zustand, TypeScript, Jest, JSDoc, Node.js, Git, GitHub, Figma, Three.js, R3F, Netlify, Vercel<br/>

 Throughout my career, I have honed my skills in crafting responsive web designs, transforming wireframes and design mockups into seamless UI components, and optimizing web performance for enhanced user experiences.
 Additionally, I excel at problem-solving and quickly picking up new skills.